Climate change is hopeful, actually

 🎯 Action step 3 of 4: ACT — Now it's time to do something.
 Let's go!

-Today’s section is a quick and snappy list of ways to practice your climate imagination.
-Definitely the most fun ACT module of all time in my opinion.
+Here's a quick and snappy list of ways to practice your climate imagination!

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.